 From Term 1 2017, Victorian government and Catholic schools will use the new Victorian Curriculum F-10.
 Curriculum related information is currently being reviewed and may be subject to change.

 Grants are available to help Victorian organisations and government schools develop mentoring programs or expand existing programs for students from disadvantaged backgrounds.

 $1 million in grants will be awarded over 2018 and 2019 to organisations and schools to develop new or expand existing mentoring programs for students from disadvantaged backgrounds.

 The program aims to promote school connectedness, engagement and aspirations for disadvantaged children and young people.

 Through the grants, mentors will work with children and young people to increase their engagement in learning, build self-confidence, set goals and improve understanding of post-school options.

-Applications are now open for the Student Mentoring Grants program 2018-19 and will close on Wednesday 15 November.
+Applications for the 2018-19 Student Mentoring Grants program have closed.

 Who can apply